Deepikadhinakaran/ToolRouter/README.md

                   Answer
 ````

-This separates **tool selection** from **authorization**, allowing the framework to determine what tool is appropriate before deciding whether the current role is allowed to use it.
+This separates tool selection from authorization, allowing the framework to determine what tool is appropriate before deciding whether the current role is allowed to use it.

 ---

-# ✨ Key Features
+ ✨ Key Features

-### 🧠 Intelligent Tool Routing
+🧠 Intelligent Tool Routing

 Selects the most appropriate tool from multiple candidates based on routing criteria.

-### 🔐 Role-Based Access Control
+🔐 Role-Based Access Control

 Supports different levels of access: